-Investors often look to diversification to manage the risk in their portfolios, but it’s a tricky thing to get right by yourself.
-That’s why investors are increasingly turning to exchange traded funds (ETFs) to help them protect and grow their money.
+Investors often look to diversification to manage the risk in their portfolios, but it’s tricky to get it right by yourself.
+That’s why investors are increasingly turning to exchange-traded funds (ETFs) to help them protect and grow their money.

 Funds come in all shapes and sizes, with some aiming to outperform the general market.
-Unfortunately, the expensive management fees attached to these active funds can diminish investor returns, and they don’t always outperform.
+But unfortunately, the expensive management fees attached to these active funds can diminish investor returns, and they don’t always outperform.

 ETFs are a low-cost, simple and transparent alternative to these expensive funds.
-But how do they work and what’s the best way to invest in them?
+But how do they work, and what’s the best way to invest in ETFs?

 What is an ETF?

-So, how do ETFs work?
-A form of passive investment, ETFs aim to track and replicate the returns of an index, specific commodity, bond, or basket of assets.
+So, what is an ETF, and how do ETFs work?
+A form of passive investment, Exchange-traded funds ETF aim to track and replicate the returns of an index, specific commodity, bond, or basket of assets.

 ETF trading gives investors exposure to a wide range of asset classes and investments, with funds able to track an index like the FTSE 100 or S&P 500, investments like high yield bonds, or commodities, for example.

 ETFs are simple investment vehicles.
 As they’re traded on an exchange, they act like a share on the stock market.
-ETFs have a bid and ask price – the point at which a buyer wants to buy and a seller wants to sell.
-Their price fluctuates throughout the day as they are bought and sold by investors.
-Importantly, you can trade even the best performing ETF in seconds.
+ETFs have a bid and ask price – the point where a buyer wants to buy, and a seller wants to sell.
+As a result, their price fluctuates as they are bought and sold by investors throughout the day.
+Notably, you can trade even the best performing ETF in seconds.